Fix a Bathroom Exhaust Fan That’s Leaking Water: 5 Easy Steps

 Step Number Two: Tighten the Exhaust Fan screws

-Some exhaust fans may require tightening of screws located near the fan housing to ensure proper airflow and reduce water leakage.
+Some exhaust fans may require tightening of screws near the fan housing to ensure proper airflow and reduce water leakage.
 Ensure all screws are tightened securely and evenly across each housing side before re-installing the fan.

 Step Number Three: Clean the Exhaust Fan Blade and Contact Points